 Over the years of speaking with Public Works Directors and staff, we

-Municipalities will often store their asset data in a GIS system, or Geographic Information System.
+Municipalities will often store their asset data in a Geospatial Asset Management system typically referred to as GIS – short for Geographic Information System.
 This can be a powerful tool for organizing and enhancing information.
 Like all tools, though, it requires maintenance and training.
 Below are some common problems related to accessing this GIS information.

 Sometimes problems arise even if the system is properly maintained.
 If municipal data is in a GIS, but is not easily accessible, it won’t help maintenance workers who need it the most.
 In these cases, utilizing a GIS can feel like a chore instead of an intelligent solution.